Smooth rational projective varieties with non-finitely generated discrete automorphism group and infinitely many real forms: Proof of Theorem (1)

 \begin{lemma} Let $f:\P^m\to X$ be a morphism where $X$ is a projective variety of dimension $< m$.
 Then $f$ is constant. \end{lemma}

 \begin{proof} Let $H$ be a very ample divisor on $X$.
 Since $(f^*H)^m =0$ and $f^*H$ is effective, it follows that $f^*H = 0$ in ${\rm Pic}\, (\P^m) \simeq \Z$.
 This implies the result. \end{proof}

-\begin{lemma} Let $A$ be a finite subset of $\P^m$ containing $m+2$ points in general positions in the sense that no $m+1$ points among these $m+2$ points are contained in a hyperplane of $\P^m$.
+\begin{lemma} Let $A$ be a finite subset of $\P^m$ containing $m+2$ points in general position in the sense that no $m+1$ points among these $m+2$ points are contained in a hyperplane of $\P^m$.
 Then $\Aut(\P^m,A)$ is finite. \end{lemma}

 \begin{proof} The group $G$ of all automorphisms which fix each point of $A$ is a finite-index subgroup of $\Aut(\P^m,A)$.
 It is enough to show that $G$ is trivial.
 This is true because if $f$ is an automorphism then it is given by a square matrix of size $m+1$.
 It has at most $m+1$ linearly independent eigenvectors. \end{proof}